Sprint Planning | Agile Scrum Master

 Purpose of Sprint Planning

-Sprint Planning starts the Sprint by creating a shared plan for delivering a valuable Increment that can be inspected with stakeholders.
-In Sprint Planning, the Scrum Team aligns on a Sprint Goal, selects Product Backlog items that support that goal, and creates an initial plan to deliver the work while meeting the Definition of Done.
+Sprint Planning initiates the Sprint by laying out the work to be performed for the Sprint.
+The resulting plan is created through the collaborative work of the entire Scrum Team.
+In Sprint Planning, the Scrum Team aligns on a Sprint Goal, selects Product Backlog items that support that goal, and creates an initial plan to deliver a valuable, useful Increment while meeting the Definition of Done.
 The intent is to make the next set of decisions explicit so the team can learn and adapt during the Sprint.

 Sprint Planning is both decision-making and design.
-It is where the Scrum Team makes trade-offs explicit and builds alignment on what “success in this Sprint” means, so that the Developers can adapt the plan during the Sprint without losing coherence.
-The Sprint Goal protects purpose while scope adapts as learning happens.
+It is where the Scrum Team makes trade-offs explicit and builds alignment on what “success in this Sprint” means, so that the Developers can adapt the Sprint Backlog during the Sprint without losing coherence.
+The Sprint Goal protects purpose while scope can be clarified and renegotiated with the Product Owner as learning happens, without affecting the Sprint Goal.

 Topics covered in Sprint Planning